How Long Do Shocks And Struts Last: All You Need to Know

 • Unstable braking: The braking efficiency decreases due to bad shocks and struts.
 The braking distance also increases if these parts are not working properly.

 • Uneven Tire Wear: Uneven wear on tires is noticed if the shocks and struts are damaged.
-The process of wearing also becomes fast because of this.
+The process of wear also becomes faster because of this.

-• Fluid Leakage: If they are damaged, this fluid will get leaked.
+• Fluid Leakage: If they are damaged, this fluid will leak.

 • Reduced Handling: Controlling the car becomes hard because of the bad struts and shocks.
-The steering becomes hard because of this issue and creates problems in handling the car.
+The steering becomes hard because of this issue, which creates problems in handling the car.

 You can decide when to replace shocks by observing these symptoms.
-Once you see any of these indications, check the shocks and struts for damages.
+Once you see any of these indications, check the shocks and struts for damage.

 FAQs